oldrain/minigo/README.md

 # Minigo
-A fast, small but enough api framework for go.
+A fast, tiny, api framework for go.

 It is heavily influenced by Gin.
 ## Overview